annebrown/docs-tech/content/docs-tech/03.tooling/image-editors/index.md

 ### Inkscape

-- [ ] TODO: Add link for workflows in docs-graphics repo
+- [ ] TODO: Add link for workflows in graphics

 See Inkscape Workflows.